Patfindley/codename-dolphin/README.md

 We built this app to try combine our shared passion for music and creativity in Front-End development.
 We knew we wanted to make a synthesizer, to manipulate audio, explore graphic design, but we really wanted to reach out of our comfort zones to make it visually stimulating at the same time.
 Our intention was to create a music app that didn't require any prior music experience to enjoy.
 Learning to incorporate GSAP and WebGl animations felt critical in keeping our new musicians engaged with the application.

-//wanted to use animations to make a music app fun for non music makers

 #### Contributors
 [Chris Anderson](https://github.com/mistercanderson "Chris's GitHub")